 Evaluate the current skills support on offer

 How good is the current support from L&D for the Sales Leader?
-Does current Sales Training work well?
+Does current Sales Leadership Training work well?
 Is it still relevant?
 Is there anything there at all?
 Does it need to change or adapt?
 Be prepared to listen and change what L&D offers the Sales Leader.
 Be open, be honest.

 What is the role of the Sales Leader in your organisation?

 How does your Sales Leader regard their role in skills development?
 Are they coaching, do they mentor?
 What role do they play in developing their people?
 Understanding how the role of the Sales Leader will need to change in the near future is critical if you are to understand how best to support from a skills perspective.
 Will the Sales Leader need to develop radically different capabilities within their team?
-Will the team need to start working on their virtual selling skills as part of their Sales Training?
+Will the team need to start working on their virtual selling skills as part of their Sales Leadership Training?

 What is the culture, competitive or collaborative?